Dansby Swanson Preview, Player Props: Cubs vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff ranks 15th in the league with a collective 8.8 strikeouts per nine innings.

-- The Pirates have a 4.51 team ERA that ranks 20th across all MLB pitching staffs.

-- Pirates pitchers combine to allow the seventh-fewest home runs in baseball (141 total, 1.1 per game).
+- The Pirates allow the seventh-fewest home runs in baseball (141 total, 1.1 per game).

-- Selby makes his first start of the season for the Pirates.

-- The 25-year-old right-hander has appeared out of the bullpen seven times this season.
+- Falter (1-7) gets the starting nod for the Pirates in his 11th start of the season.
+He's put together a 4.53 ERA in 59 2/3 innings pitched, with 46 strikeouts.

+- His most recent time out was out of the bullpen on Monday when the lefty tossed six innings against the St. Louis Cardinals, surrendering one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.